alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 `Saturnine_Assembler.py [input file] [output file] [options]`

 You can also run the Saturnine Assembler without any arguments to enter interactive mode.
 This will walk you through each argument and allow you to assemble a file without needing to remember the command line arguments.

+## Limitations
+The Saturnine Assembler is a work in progress and has several limitations.
+The following is a list of known limitations:
+- The argument parsing for `WINDOW` is not perfect.
+There are some invalid arguments that are not caught by the parser.